maitag/peote-view-origin/README.md

 		fit: "in",               // "in", "out" or "exact" fitting loaded image into slot size
 		// align: "top"          // (TODO) "top left" and such things
-		// scaleUp  :  false,    // (TODO) only scale down (images smaller than size of texture-slot dont scale up)
+		// noScaleUp  :  false,  // (TODO) only scale down (don't scale images up that smaller than slot size)
-		// rgba: 0xff0022ff;     // (TODO) background color for border if not exactly fit
+		r: 0.5, g:0, b:0, a:0.9  // background colors/alpha for border if not exactly fit

 		// posit directly inside texture-slot to create own texture-atlas: